Do you suffer from Heart Failure and Inflammation?

-- Have had no heart failure hospitalizations or urgent heart failure visits between screening (visit 1) and randomization (visit 2).
+- Have no heart failure hospitalizations or urgent heart failure visits between screening and randomization.

 You may not qualify to participate if you:

-- Have experienced myocardial infarction, stroke, unstable angina pectoris, transient ischemic attack, or heart failure hospitalization, within 30 days prior to screening (visit 1).
+- Experience myocardial infarction, stroke, unstable angina pectoris, transient ischemic attack, or heart failure hospitalization within 30 days prior to screening (visit 1).

-- Have systolic blood pressure greater than equal to 180 millimeters of mercury (mmHg) at screening (visit 1).
-If the systolic blood pressure is 160-179 mmHg, you should be receiving greater than, or equal to 3 antihypertensive drugs.
-(Note: Potential participants may be retested for this criterion within the visit window and without rescreening, at the discretion of the investigator).
+- Have systolic blood pressure greater than or equal to 180 millimeters of mercury (mmHg) at screening (visit 1).
+If the systolic blood pressure is 160-179 mmHg, the patient should be receiving greater than or equal to 3 antihypertensive drugs.

-- Have a heart rate above 110 or below 40 beats per minute as evaluated on the electrocardiogram (ECG) performed at screening (visit 1) (Note: Potential participants may be retested for this criterion within the visit window and without rescreening, at the discretion of the investigator).
+- Have a heart rate above 110 or below 40 beats per minute as evaluated on the Electrocardiogram (ECG) performed at screening (visit 1).

-- Have any planned coronary, carotid or peripheral artery revascularization known during the screening period (visit 1).
-(Note: Planned coronary angiogram is not exclusionary).
+- Have a planned coronary, carotid or peripheral artery revascularization known during the screening period (visit 1).

-- Have any planned cardiac device or atrial flutter/atrial fibrillation ablation procedure known during the screening period (visit 1).
+- Have a planned cardiac device or atrial flutter/atrial fibrillation ablation procedure known during the screening period (visit 1).

-- Have any primary pulmonary hypertension, chronic pulmonary embolism, severe pulmonary disease including COPD.
+- Have primary pulmonary hypertension, chronic pulmonary embolism, severe pulmonary disease including chronic obstructive pulmonary disease (COPD).

 - Have any other condition judged by the investigator that could account for heart failure symptoms and signs (e.g., anemia, hypothyroidism).